 Respond to comments on your blog posts and especially on social media.
 Social media thrives on the back-and-forth between bloggers and readers, and you might find this process to be way more fun than you ever imagined.

 6. From interest to action: Tell your readers what to do

 Digital marketing for bloggers comes down to two fundamental concepts:

 - Get your audience interested, and then

-- Encourage them to take action
+- Could you encourage them to take action?

 But they don't encourage action.